Gankare/portfolio/VR_Party/README.md

 </details>

-The knifes looks a bit laggy because I was recording and playing at the same time, Eggknife is not my proudest work, it's kinda wonky but still fun to play.
+The knifes looks a bit laggy because I was recording and playing at the same time.
+Eggknife is not my proudest work, it's kinda wonky but still fun to play.
 <table>
   <tr>
     <td><img src="/VR_Party/Images/EggKnife/EggKnifeNormalPrefab.png" width="385" height="350" /></td>